-Summer Intensive is a ten day program for Levels 4-7, comprised of all-day workshops taught by BCH faculty members and guest teachers from around the U.S and abroad.
+Summer Intensive is a two week program for Levels 4-8, comprised of all-day workshops taught by BCH faculty members and guest teachers from around the U.S and abroad.
 Counted among past guest teachers are Clara Cravey, Dawn Scannell, Zachary Carrol, Roudolf Kharatian, Davida Haas, Jane Weiner, Kristy Nilsson, and many others.
 The program is offered during the first and second full weeks of June.

 Registration: Please e-mail us through our contact page or call to register.
 Visiting or new students must arrange a placement class prior to registration.
-Payments may be made on-line (see link on the bar above); check, cash or credit cards (thru PayPal) are accepted in the office. (cc payments are subject to a 3.5% convenience fee)
+Payments may be made on-line (see link on the bar above); check, cash or credit cards.

 Priscilla Nathan Murphy, originally from Singapore, she attended the Royal Academy of Dance, London.
 She has earned teaching certificates from RAD and the British Assoc for Teachers of Dance.
 Upon her immigration to the US, Priscilla was invited to join the Space Dance Theater Company by James Clouser, former artistic director of Houston Ballet.
 She was a soloist with the company for 5 years and went on tour nationally.
 Following that she danced with Chrysalis Dance Company and guested with several other companies.
 Her teaching career began with appointments at the High School for the Performing and Visual Arts, Houston and Houston Ballet Ben Stevenson Academy, where she enjoyed a long engagement of 20yrs and 30yrs respectively.
 As consultant at HSPVA she taught both classical ballet and modern dance technique as well as repertory and composition/improvisation classes.
 At Houston Ballet besides teaching classical ballet and modern dance she directed the Pre-School and Lower Division and developed syllabi and implemented programs and summer workshops.
 She was also coordinator of the modern dance program and held the appointed position of Principal of the Lower School for 10yrs.
 Her choreography has been commissioned by Ben Stevenson, Hubbard Street II, Texas Contemporary Festival, The International Sculpture Symposium, Houston Grand Opera, to name a few.
 She has taught internationally in Germany, China, and Singapore.